mavenlink/brainstem/README.md

     field :dynamic_name, :string,
           info: "a formatted name for this Widget",
           dynamic: lambda { |widget| "This Widget's name is #{widget.name}" }
+    field :aliases, :array,
+          item_type: :string,
-    field :longform_description, :string,
+          info: "the differnt aliases for the widget" field :longform_description, :string,
           info: "feature-length description of this Widget",
           optional: true